 This course focuses firstly on the development of basic artistic skills and understanding in the areas of drawing, painting, sculpture, poetry and art history.
-Secondly, the intention of the program is that at the 3S and 4S levels, students will begin to undertake some independent projects, expressive of individual talents and interests.
+Secondly, the program's intention is that at the 3S and 4S levels, students will begin to undertake independent projects, expressive of individual talents and interests.
 The exploration of new and experimental art forms is particularly important at this level.